A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-Table \ref{table_quality} presents the quantitative assessment of chromosome straightening on \texttt{D$_{train}$}.
+Table \ref{table_quality} gives the quantitative assessment of chromosome straightening on \texttt{D$_{train}$}.
 We compare the ViT-Patch GAN with state-of-the-art studies, SCSF~\cite{song2021novel}, FOMM~\cite{siarohin2019first} and PMEM~\cite{siarohin2021motion}.
+These results are the average scores using 5-fold cross-validation on \texttt{D$_{train}$}.
 The FID value of ViT-Patch GAN decreases from 54.90 to 42.21, implying that the straightening quality of our method is closest to the real-world chromosome images.
-Moreover, ViT-Patch GAN achieves the best LPIPS scores on both AlexNet and VGG backbones, demonstrating the clear advantages of our proposed method in this chromosome straightening task.
+Moreover, ViT-Patch GAN achieves the best LPIPS scores on both AlexNet and VGG backbones, demonstrating the clear advantages of our proposed method in this task.

-We performed downstream classification experiments using 642 chromosomes straightened by these state-of-the-art methods in exactly the same configuration.
-Each DCA is the average best result generated by 4-fold cross-validation classification experiments with commonly used models, VGG16 (V16), ResNet34 (R34), ResNet50 (R50) and DenseNet169 (D169)~\cite{vgg2015,he2016deep,huang2017densely}.
-Although there is overfitting with the increasing depth of classification networks, we observe that ViT-Patch GAN achieves the second best result on DCA$_{V16}$, and significantly outperforms other methods by a large margin on DCA$_{R34}$, DCA$_{R50}$ and DCA$_{D169}$.
-The proposed method achieves gains of 2.50\%, 2.19\%, 4.53\% and 5.47\% on DCA compared to the original chromosomes in \texttt{D$_{train}$} (baselines).
+We perform downstream classification experiments using 642 chromosomes straightened by these state-of-the-art methods in exactly the same configuration.
+Each DCA is the average best result generated by 4-fold cross-validation classification experiments with commonly used models, ResNet34 (R34), ResNet50 (R50) and DenseNet169 (D169)~\cite{he2016deep,huang2017densely}.
+Although there is overfitting with the increasing depth of classification networks, we observe that ViT-Patch GAN significantly outperforms other methods by a large margin on DCA$_{R34}$, DCA$_{R50}$ and DCA$_{D169}$.
+The proposed method achieves gains of 2.19\%, 4.53\% and 5.47\% on DCA compared to the original bent chromosomes (baselines).
 Such results highlight that our proposed ViT-Patch GAN has an excellent reconstruction quality of straightened chromosomes.